 Festival Foods has partnered with Smithfield Foods to donate more than 34,000 pounds of protein to Paul’s Pantry in Green Bay, Wisconsin, and St. Joseph Food Program in Menasha, Wisconsin.

-Donated items include ham, bacon and pork chops, which will provide more than 137,000 servings for those who need it in Wisconsin.
+Donated food items include ham, bacon and pork chops, which will provide more than 137,000 servings for those who need it in Wisconsin.

 “Our pantry is the busiest it has ever been in our 41-year history.
 But thanks to the generosity of the community, we continue to meet the growing demand by offering weekly groceries for families in need.
-This donation will go a long way toward helping us to continue to keep families fed during the holidays and beyond.”
+This donation will go a long way towards helping us to continue to keep families fed during the holidays and beyond.”

 “Our community has seen a significant rise in the number of families and individuals seeking food support.
 Many are facing tough choices between paying rent, utilities or groceries.
 We are working hard to meet this demand, but resources are stretched thin as needs have increased,” said Scott Schefe, director of operations for St. Joseph Food Program.